Our Corporate Governance

 The Audit Committee

-The Audit Committee exercises the Board’s oversight of the Company’s financial reporting, internal control system, internal and external audit processes and compliance with applicable laws, rules and regulation.
+The Audit Committee exercises the Board’s oversight of the Company’s financial reporting, internal controls system, internal and external audit processes and compliance with applicable laws, rules and regulation.
 The Committee is composed of three (3) non-executive and independent directors, including the Chairperson.
 The Committee members each possess relevant background, knowledge, skills and/or experience in areas of accounting, auditing and finance.
 The Chairperson of the Audit Committee, Ms. Tomasa H. Lipana, is a certified public accountant and does not serve as the chairperson of any of the other board committees.
-More information on the Committee’s roles and activities is discussed in the Audit Committee Report included in this Report.
+Learn more through the Audit Committee Charter.

 The Related Party Transactions Committee

-The Related Party Transaction Committee reviews all material related party transactions of the Company and ensures that said transactions are conducted reasonably and at arms’ length.
-The Committee is composed of three (3) non-executive and independent directors, including the Chairman.
+The Related Party Transactions Committee reviews all material related party transactions of the Company and ensures that said transactions are conducted fairly and at arms’ length.
+The Committee is composed entirely of non-executive and independent directors, including the Chairman.
+Learn more through the Related Party Transactions Committee Charter.

 The Compensation Committee

 The Compensation Committee is tasked with the oversight of policies on salaries and benefits, as well as promotions and other forms of career advancement.
-The Committee is composed of three (3) directors, two (2) of whom are independent directors.
+The Committee is composed of three (3) directors with a majority of independent directors.

 Board Remuneration